04 December 2012 | Project description

-MARSH is a 5-year project that forms part of the USAID strategy for development in the Pacific region, to support Pacific Island nations as they address the negative impacts of climate change.
+MARSH forms part of the USAID strategy for development in the Pacific region, to support Pacific Island nations as they address the negative impacts of climate change.
 Through MARSH, USAID will support the development of a mangrove rehabilitation project in Papua New Guinea.
 The envisioned project will support USAID’s strategy for the Pacific by decreasing deforestation and forest degradation and increasing the resilience of communities to the negative effects of climate change.
-USAID anticipates that the best practices developed during years one through three will be expanded to the Solomon Islands and Vanuatu from year four.

 PNG’s mangrove forests are second only to Indonesia in terms of species diversity with 43 recorded species.
 It makes up 75% of the total area of mangroves in the Pacific Islands and PNG’s mangroves are critically important for local communities and coastal ecosystems.
 Extractive industries pose a threat to the health of mangroves in certain provinces due to high sedimentation and release of toxic materials.
 The protection and rehabilitation of mangrove ecosystems will safeguard the livelihoods of coastal communities in the country, improve their resilience to the impacts of climate change and act as a mitigation measure in sequestering carbon.

 MARSH is intended to support the PNG Government in achieving the goals cited in the PNG Vision 2050.
-The project will engage a partnership approach with IUCN taking the lead in overall project management and coordination while partners WCS, TNC and WWF will implement particular components and activities.
-Other local partners that will also be engaged in implementation of project activities include Office for Climate Change and Development (OCCD), University of Papua New Guinea (UPNG), PNG Centre for Locally Managed Areas (PNGCLMA), PNG Assembly for Disabled Persons (PNGADP) and Partners with Melanesians (PWM).
+The project will engage a partnership approach with IUCN taking the lead in overall project management and coordination while partners WCS and TNC will implement particular components and activities.
+Other local partners that will also be engaged in implementation of project activities include University of Papua New Guinea (UPNG), PNG Centre for Locally Managed Areas (PNGCLMA), PNG Assembly for Disabled Persons (PNGADP) and Partners with Melanesians (PWM).